This episode of CS is titled, “No Dunce Here.”

 Bonaventura enjoyed great popularity as a preacher.
 Being a poet, his sermons were far more eloquent than his peers.

 When Bonaventure wrote, like Aquinas, he turned his mind to theology and provided much to the cleaning up of the thoughts of the day.
-To give you an idea of just what kinds of things the Scholastics wrestled with, here are some of the topics Bonaventure weighed in on. . . .
+To give an idea of what kinds of things the Scholastics wrestled with, here are some of the topics Bonaventure weighed in on. . . .

 While Bonaventure was a brilliant mind, it’s not his theology he’s known for.
 It’s hard to be when you live at the same time as Thomas Aquinas.
 He’s best known as a mystic and the author of the Life of St. Francis.

-While Aquinas’ Summa became the theological textbook of the Roman Church, it was Bonaventure’s devotional writings that stirred the hearts of thousands of everyday priests to seek God by grace & through His Word.
+While Aquinas’ Summa became the theological textbook of the Roman Church, it was Bonaventure’s devotional writings that stirred the hearts of thousands of everyday priests to seek God by grace and through His Word.